Abex-rat: Synergizing Abstractive Augmentation and Adversarial Training for Classification of Occupational Accident

-where $\mathcal{L}$ is the loss function and $\epsilon$ is the perturbation magnitude.
-To mitigate the computational expense, our RAT approach applies this perturbation stochastically.
+Traditional adversarial training requires calculating gradients for $\mathbf{r}_{\text{adv}}$ at every step, effectively doubling the training time.
+To mitigate this computational expense, RAT applies perturbations stochastically.
 For each batch, a Bernoulli trial $k \sim \text{Bernoulli}(p_{\text{rat}})$ determines if the adversarial loss is added: